michaelrussell4/runic-reflections/content/poetry/A Little Treasure, Indeed.md

 Depeche Mode [said it](https://dmlive.wiki/wiki/Pleasure,_Little_Treasure),

-> Everybody's looking for a reason to live
+> Everybody's looking for a reason to live<br>
-> If you're looking for a reason I've a reason to give
+> If you're looking for a reason I've a reason to give<br>
 > Pleasure, little treasure

 Is it capable of giving you meaning?
 Will your abuse sustain your life through?
 A little treasure, indeed.